pnp/cli-microsoft365/docs/manual/docs/cmd/graph/teams/teams-channel-get.md

 `--verbose`|Runs command with verbose logging `--debug`|Runs command with debug logging

-!!! important
-    Before using this command, log in to the Microsoft Graph, using the [graph login](../login.md) command

-## Remarks

-To get information of a specified channel in the given Microsoft Teams team, you have to first log in to the Microsoft Graph using the [graph login](../login.md) command, eg. `graph login`.

 ## Examples

 Get information about Microsoft Teams team channel with id _19:493665404ebd4a18adb8a980a31b4986@thread.skype_